-Job Description: Apply geospatial technologies, including geographic information systems (GIS) and Global Positioning System (GPS), to agricultural production or management activities, such as pest scouting, site-specific pesticide application, yield mapping, or variable-rate irrigation.
+Precision Agriculture Technician Example Apply geospatial technologies, including geographic information systems (GIS) and Global Positioning System (GPS), to agricultural production or management activities, such as pest scouting, site-specific pesticide application, yield mapping, or variable-rate irrigation.
 May use computers to develop or analyze maps or remote sensing images to compare physical topography with data on soils, fertilizer, pests, or weather.

-Precision Agriculture Technician Responsibilities
+List of Precision Agriculture Technician Job Duties

 - Identify areas in need of pesticide treatment by analyzing geospatial data to determine insect movement and damage patterns.

-Qualities of a Precision Agriculture Technician
+Precision Agriculture Technician Skills

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.